rsharo/steamos_docker/README.md

 SUITE | brewmaster | SteamOS version to build
-VARIANT | minbase | [debootstrap](https://wiki.debian.org/Debootstrap) variant of SteamOS to build STEAMREPO | http://repo.steampowered.com/steamos | Where to get the SteamOS binaries
+VARIANT | minbase | [debootstrap](https://wiki.debian.org/Debootstrap) variant of SteamOS to build STEAMREPO | http://repo.steampowered.com/steamos | Where to get the SteamOS binaries DOCKER | docker | The program used to control the docker daemon